Cap-go/worker-invoices/README.md

 ## Troubleshooting

 - **Check Logs**: Use Cloudflare logs to troubleshoot issues with webhook processing or email sending.
-- **Email Issues**: Verify SMTP settings and ensure the email service is configured correctly.
+- **Email Issues**: Verify Resend API key and ensure the email service is configured correctly.
 - **Stripe Webhook**: Ensure the webhook is correctly set up in Stripe to point to your Cloudflare Worker URL.

 ## License